d-ries/linux-essentials/be-nl/xx_additional_exercises/shell_history/100_solutions.md

 # Assignment Shell history

 ## Task 1
 Create the files sript.sh, scrupt.sh and scrApt.sh.
-Do this by using the touch commando three times.
+Do this by using the touch command three times.

 <br/>![](images/2022-08-15-15-02-23.png)